 Select ‘Custom’ and click on ‘Enter custom nameservers’ or the ‘Add Nameserver’ button …

 Most web hosts require at least two nameserver addresses.
 Enter the first address and click ‘Add Another’ …

 Click Finish after adding additional nameserver addresses …

 Remember to click Save when done to update your new nameserver settings …

 A confirmation message will let you know that your changes have been submitted …

 (Allow a few hours for changes to take effect)

-It will take anywhere from a few moments to a day or two for the changes to start taking effect.
-DNS servers worldwide will be notified of the address changes and begin pointing online users to your website.
-If you experience any problems, contact your host for assistance.
+It will take anywhere from a few moments to a day or two for changes to nameservers to start propagating and taking effect.
+DNS servers world-wide will be notified of the address changes and begin pointing online users to your domain.
+If you experience any problems, contact your host for support.

 Here are some free online tools you can use to check that your nameservers have been properly configured and are working correctly: